Informatievlaanderen/VSDS-LDESClient-NifiProcessor/README.md

 mvn clean install
 ```

-The output of this process will be a NiFi Archive NAR.
+This will be the client jar and the processor NAR file (Nifi archive).

-This artifact can be then used inside of the `lib` folder of your NiFi installation.
+When the NAR file is placed in the `lib` folder of your NiFi installation, you can add the processor in your workflow.

 ## Using the Components